DataSQRL/datasqrl.github.io/docs/reference/sqrl/learn.md

 :::

 ## Sources/Sinks
-Describes how datasqrl brings a source and sink ecosystem and developer management.
-We bring preprocessors to more easily bring sources.
-We allow dependency swapping in the package.json.
-Sources can be defined either through the table.json spec, or brought with preprocessor.
-Inline source definitions are wired to the log engine.
+In DataSQRL, sources and sinks represent the endpoints of the data pipeline, integrating external data systems for both input and output operations.
+Configuration files define these connections, specifying how data is read from sources or written to sinks.

-Data sources and sinks are defined in configuration files that are contained in [packages](../../concepts/package).
+Data sources and sinks are defined in configuration files that are contained in packages.
 The configuration specifies how to connect to and read from (or write to) the source (or sink).

-DataSQRL supports a lot of different data systems as sources and sinks, including Kafka, file system, object storage, Iceberg, Postgres, etc. Check out the [connectors](docs/category/connectors/) for all the data systems that DataSQRL can connect to.
+DataSQRL supports a lot of different data systems as sources and sinks, including Kafka, file system, object storage, Iceberg, Postgres, etc. Check out the [connectors](/docs/reference/sqrl/datasqrl-spec#tablejson) for all the data systems that DataSQRL can connect to.

 When you are first getting started on a new project with DataSQRL, the easiest way to add a data source is to export your data (or a subset) to a [JSON Lines](https://jsonlines.org/) (i.e. line delimited json) or CSV files.